sethm/vt100_usb/README.md

 ## 4.0 Keyboard Configuration

 The VT100 keyboard's built-in speaker can be used to generate key-clicks and an audible bell if the options are set in the USB converter's firmware.
+The options are persisted in the AVR's non-volatile EEPROM between restarts.

 ### 4.1 Bell (SET-UP + B)###